apache/flink/docs/setup/config.md

 - `env.java.home`: The path to the Java installation to use (DEFAULT: system's default Java installation, if found).
 Needs to be specified if the startup scripts fail to automatically resolve the java home directory.
 Can be specified to point to a specific java installation or version.
 If this option is not specified, the startup scripts also evaluate the `$JAVA_HOME` environment variable.

+- `env.java.opts`: Set custom JVM options.
+This value is respected by Flink's start scripts and Flink's YARN client.
+This can be used to set different garbage collectors or to include remote debuggers into the JVMs running Flink's services.

 - `jobmanager.rpc.address`: The IP address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: localhost).

 - `jobmanager.rpc.port`: The port number of the JobManager (DEFAULT: 6123).